CDN usage reports

 New origin content

-When you add new content to the origin then it is missing in the CDN cache.
-If it is requested by your end-users via a CDN URL (or you prefetch it) then as explained above the content is automatically pulled from the origin server by the corresponding CDN edge server and then served to your end-users.
-Based on HTTP headers received from the origin server the content is or is not stored in the CDN cache (on edge server SSD drives) for subsequent requests.
-In this case the traffic from the CDN edge server to your end-users is counted as Data Non-Cached and the traffic from the origin server to the CDN edge server is not displayed in our reports and is free of charge.
+When you add new content to the origin, it is initially missing from the CDN cache.
+If it is requested by your end-users via a CDN URL (or if you prefetch it), the corresponding CDN edge server automatically pulls the content from the origin server and then serves it to your end-users.
+Based on the HTTP headers returned by the origin server, the content may or may not be stored in the CDN cache on the edge server SSD drives for subsequent requests.
+In this case, the traffic from the CDN edge server to your end-users is counted as Data Non-Cached.
+The traffic from the origin server to the CDN edge server is not displayed in our reports and is free of charge.

 Expired CDN content

-When your content in the CDN cache expires (or if you purge it) then it is missing in the CDN cache and the situation is exactly the same as in the "New origin content" example above.
+When content stored in the CDN cache expires (or if you purge it), it is no longer available in the CDN cache and the situation is the same as in the "New origin content" example above.

 Redirect on Origin Domain

-Let's assume that your Origin Domain (mycompany.com) redirects (3xx response code) to some other domain (for example to www.mycompany.com).
-Please note that in this case your CDN service will redirect to www.mycompany.com as well.
-It is expected behavior because CDN (by design) "mirrors" origin responses but it is typically not what you want because requests via CDN URLs will be served from your server via www.mycompany.com and you will not be using CDN at all.
+Let's assume that your Origin Domain (mycompany.com) redirects with a 3xx response code to another domain, for example to www.mycompany.com.
+In that case, your CDN service will redirect to www.mycompany.com as well.
+This is expected behavior because the CDN mirrors origin responses by design, but it is usually not what you want, because requests made via CDN URLs will then be served from your server via www.mycompany.com and you will not be using the CDN at all.
 This traffic is counted as Data Non-Cached.
-Please note that to solve the "redirect problem" you need to make sure that your Origin Domain returns only 200 HTTP response codes.
+To avoid this, make sure that your Origin Domain returns only 200 HTTP response codes.

 Caching disabled on origin

-Caching can be completely disabled on the origin server using cache control HTTP headers.
-In this case all traffic is counted as Data Non-Cached.
+Caching can be completely disabled on the origin server by using Cache-Control HTTP headers.
+In that case, all traffic is counted as Data Non-Cached.

 HTTP Status Codes

-We provide reports of HTTP status codes: Real-Time Reports/HTTP status codes and Advanced Reports/HTTP status codes of HTTP responses for your CDN Static, CDN Static Push and CDN HTTP Live services.
-The following aspects are measured for your CDN service.
+We provide HTTP status code reports in Real-Time Reports/HTTP status codes and Live Reports/HTTP status codes for HTTP responses served by your CDN Static, CDN Static Push and CDN HTTP Live services.
+These reports measure the following aspects of your CDN service.

-- Number of 2xx status codes - Those status codes mean that the requests were successfully completed.
+• Number of 2xx status codes - These status codes indicate that requests were completed successfully.

-- Number of 3xx status codes - Let's look at few examples.
+• Number of 3xx status codes - Examples include:

-- 304 (Not Modified) - Means that your CDN content expired but the origin content was the same as in the CDN cache.
-In those cases we continue to cache your CDN content.
-In other words - everything is fine with those status codes.
+• 304 (Not Modified) - Indicates that your CDN content expired, but the content on the origin was the same as the content already stored in the CDN cache.
+In such cases, the content continues to be cached.

-- 301 (Moved Permanently) - Means that the request was redirected to a different URL (in most cases to your origin).
-You should avoid redirecting to your origin because in those cases you are not using CDN.
-Usually the problem is caused by a permanent redirect on your origin server redirecting non www requests to www requests.
+• 301 (Moved Permanently) - Indicates that the request was redirected to a different URL, in most cases to your origin.
+You should avoid redirects to your origin because in those cases the CDN is effectively bypassed.
+A common cause is a permanent redirect on the origin server from the non-www domain to the www domain.

-- Number of 4xx status codes - Let's look at few examples.
+• Number of 4xx status codes - Examples include:

-- Number of 5xx status codes - Those status codes are generated when there is a problem in communication between the origin server and the edge server.
-To minimize number of 5xx status codes we recommend to use CDN Static Push and CDN HTTP Live instead of CDN Static Pull as our storage servers have premium connection to our edge servers.
+• Number of 5xx status codes - These status codes are generated when there is a problem in communication between the origin server and the edge server.
+To minimize the number of 5xx status codes, we recommend using CDN Static Push and CDN HTTP Live instead of CDN Static Pull, because our storage servers have premium connectivity to our edge servers.

 Please refer to Status Code Definitions or List of HTTP status codes for more details.